 Trou aux Cerfs

 Today it is hard to imagine that Mauritius was originally a volcanic island with its primeval forests and idyllic beaches.
 An imposing testimony to the volcanic past of Mauritius, however, is the Trou aux Cerfs.
 It’s located in the middle of the island and is the crater of a long-extinct volcano.
 This crater is about 90 m (295 ft) deep and has a diameter of more than 200 m (656 ft).
 In the inner part, you can find a swampy lake now, which is surrounded by a grove.

 Iles Aux Cerfs

 Are you up for a little boat trip?
-Then head over to Iles Aux Cerfs at the east coast of Mauritius.
-This little island attracts with spectacular white sandy beaches, palm trees and clear blue and turquoise water.
+Then head over to Iles Aux Cerfs on the east coast of Mauritius.
+This little island persuades with spectacular white sandy beaches, palm trees, and clear blue and turquoise water.
 Once arrived, you will have the feeling of being on a treasure island where you can relax, enjoy cocktails or go parasailing.
 I especially recommend doing the latter, because you will have a terrific view of the pristine island.

 Sir Seewoosagur Ramgoolam Botanical Garden

 The Sir Seewoosagur Ramgoolam Botanical Garden or just SSR Botanical Garden is a beautiful green facility with giant water lilies and talipot palms.
 But it also offers a large number of exotic spices, ebony trees, sugarcane, and 85 different species of palm trees from Central America, Asia, Africa, and other Indian Ocean islands.
 It is located 8 km (5 mi) north of Mauritius’ capital Port Louis and is worth a visit if you stay in the northern part of the island.

 Best travel time